 Finally, overcoming excuses is one of the best ways to use the 5 Second Rule to combat laziness.
 We all have excuses from time-to-time.
 Some of them are pretty good while others are not.
-Regardless of the circumstances or the excuse, 5 seconds is really not a lot of time to dwell on what is holding you back from pushing forward
+Regardless of the circumstances, 5 seconds is not a long time to dwell on what is holding you back.

-If your alarm goes off at 5:30 a.m., you being tired won’t really matter if you use the 5 Second Rule.
+If your alarm goes off at 5:30 a.m., being tired won’t really matter if you use the 5 Second Rule.
 If your goal is to get up and go to the gym, the fact that it’s cold outside won’t matter.
 When it comes to sending a pitch to a particular client or starting that difficult project, you’ll be challenged to move past your excuses and get to work ASAP.

 You’ll only start seeing results once you overcome your excuses, stop talking and start doing.
 The 80/20 Rule is, also, a good rule to take note of.

 The 5 Second Rule sounds easy to execute but you really have to commit to it.
 It can help you push past laziness and start to be productive.
-Remember that there will be many times when you don’t want to do the work but you just need to get up and start moving.
+Remember that there will be many times when you don’t want to do the work.
+When this happens, you just need to get up and start moving.
 Use this rule to push yourself past your limits and excuses.

 What are your thoughts on the 5 Second Rule?
 How can you use this rule to gain clarity and get more things accomplished in your own life?